openhab/openhab-alexa/README.md

   Number Mode          "Mode [%s]"               (Thermostat)   ["Alexa.ThermostatController.thermostatMode"]
   ```

   The group tag also describes the category for the endpoint, in this case a "Thermostat".
 See the section below on Group mapping tags and categories for a complete list.
 In this example a single endpoint is created called "Bedroom", its various interfaces are mapped to different openHAB items.
-You can ask Alexa "Set the Bedroom heat to 72" and the 'HeatSetpoint` will recieve the command, likewise you can ask Alexa "Whats the temperature of the Bedroom" and Alexa will query the 'Temperature' items for its value.
+You can ask Alexa "Set the Bedroom heat to 72" and the 'HeatSetpoint` will receive the command, likewise you can ask Alexa "What's the temperature of the Bedroom" and Alexa will query the 'Temperature' items for its value.

-  When mapping items, sometime we need to pass aditional parameters to Alexa to set things like what scale to use (Fahrenheit) or what values our items expect for certain states (thermostat modes).
-These paramters can be passed in the tags, if they are omitted, then reasonable defaults are used.
+  When mapping items, sometime we need to pass additional parameters to Alexa to set things like what scale to use (Fahrenheit) or what values our items expect for certain states (thermostat modes).
+These parameters can be passed in the tags, if they are omitted, then reasonable defaults are used.
 In our above example we may wish to use Fahrenheit as our temperature scale, and map the mode strings to numbers.
 This would look like:

 ```
   Group  Thermostat    "Thermostat"                             ["Alexa.Endpoint.Thermostat"]